Crime Prevention/Community Policing

 VIN Verifications

 Mead PD will complete a VIN verification at no charge to residents.
-Please call Dispatch at 720-652-4222 to request an officer complete a verification.
+Please call Dispatch at 720-652-4222 to request that an officer complete a verification.

 What’s the difference between a VIN verification and a certified VIN inspection?

 • VIN Verifications are for vehicles without those issues.
-You own a vehicle (and there are no issues with the title) that has been registered to you or purchased in another state and you are simply trying to switch the registration and title to Colorado.
+You own a vehicle (and there are no issues with the title) that has been registered to you or purchased in another state, and you are simply trying to switch the registration and title to Colorado.